mattgwagner/Dreamhost-Dynamic-DNS-Updater/README.md

 ## Notes ##

 Currently, there is no real exception handling in place and the log configuration is the only real output of the service.

+If you find this application useful, drop me an email and let me know since there aren't any statistics from GitHub's downloads.
+If you find a bug, pull requests are the preferred method of assistance!